nevendyulgerov/ammo/README.md

 Ammo is built on top of the ESMAScript 2015 standard.
 Safe transpiling is possible to older standards like ES5.

 Ammo is 30KB in size.
+About 1000 lines of code.
 Minified version is 8KB.
 GZipped version is ~3KB.
 This small package exposes the following public API:

 ```javascript
 onDomReady,